 Livestream Studio has the ability to save, load, import, and export Livestream Project files, allowing you to keep configurations saved on your system so you can use them whenever you need to, without starting from scratch.

-When you open Livestream Studio, by default you will be working on your previous project (or Untitled Project if it is your first time opening Studio).
+When you open Livestream Studio, by default you will be working on your previous project (or Untitled Project if it is your first time launching Studio).
 Click on the title in the upper right corner to see more options.

 To rename your project, simply type the name into the text box.
 When you click out of the window, the project will automatically be renamed.